 Yes, the employer hiring an H-1B worker, must have documentation to prove, and then must certify to the U.S. Department of Labor (DOL) that it will pay the H-1B employee the prevailing wage or the actual wage, whichever is higher.
 The prevailing wage is the salary paid to workers in similar occupations in the geographic area of the intended employment.
 The actual wage is the wage that the employer pays employees in similar occupations at the location of the intended employment.
 The employer must also certify that it is not displacing any U.S. workers to hire the H-1B applicant, and that there are no strikes or other work stoppages in the occupation in which the H-1B applicant will be employed.
 The employer makes these declarations, under penalty of perjury, by submitting to DOL for certification a form called a "Labor Condition Application" (LCA).

-The amount of time required to obtain H-1B status varies according to circumstances at the DOL and the USCIS.
-The total processing time, including prevailing wage determination (if necessary), LCA and USCIS processing can take as long as six to seven months or longer.
+The amount of time required to obtain H-1B status varies according to circumstances at the particular employer, DOL and the USCIS.
+The total processing time at DOL including prevailing wage determination (if necessary)/LCA, and USCIS processing can take as long as six to seven months or longer.
 Processing times at the USCIS service centers can vary, and you can check their processing times at the USCIS website.

 The cap refers to the limit of H-1B visas allowed per federal fiscal year (FY).
 A fiscal year begins on October 1st and ends on September 30th of the following year.
 Current regulations set the cap at 65,000 H-1B visas for the entire country.
-Applications are accepted at the USCIS on a first-come, first-serve basis.
 To check the latest cap count please visit the USCIS website.

 There is also an exemption from the annual cap for the first 20,000 new H-1B beneficiaries who have earned a Master's degree or higher from a U.S. institution of higher education.